lindbrook/cholera/docs/notes/latlongVoronoi.md

 }
 ```

+The code below shows the data that translates the coordinates for the
-## translate back to longitude and latitude
+cell for pump 1 from meters-East and meters-North to longitude and
+latitude.

 ``` r
 est.lonlat <- meterLatLong(cells.df, origin, topleft, bottomright)